 - An unofficial copy of your most recent transcript.

 - A three-page (double-spaced) statement explaining your proposed research topic, as well any relevant abilities that you plan to utilize in conducting that research.
 The admissions committee will look particularly favorably upon applications that propose a preliminary research question, explain why that research question is of personal and general interest, and discuss practicable methods of answering the question over the course of your thesis year.

 - A one-page list of works relevant to your proposed research question or topic.

 - Two confidential letters of recommendation by faculty members submitted directly to the DMP faculty director, Prof. Pete Furia (email@example.com).
 At least one of these letters should be from among Politics faculty.
 Try to familiarize your recommenders with your proposed research so that they might comment on its significance and on your competence to undertake it.

-Declared Politics majors should submit complete application files to Pete Furia no later than 5 PM on Friday, April 7th, 2017.
+Declared Politics majors should submit complete application files to Pete Furia no later than Friday, April 5th, 2019.
 Special arrangements may be made for outstanding transfer students on an ad hoc basis.
-The admissions committee will begin reviewing files immediately, with the hope of notifying students of decisions by April 16th.
+The admissions committee will begin reviewing files immediately, with the hope of notifying students of decisions by April 15th.

 Students in the DMP must maintain grade point averages of 3.4 or better, both cumulatively and in the department.

 Requirements of the DMP

 Students in the DMP must take at least 30 hours in the major.
 These 30 hours must include: